How Did We Become Soccer Fans?

 Being a soccer fan is both a privilege and a burden.
 When you’re winning, it’s the best thing on Earth, and when you’re not, it’s the end of the world.
 And the thing about being a fan is, whichever way fortune swings, you’re stuck with the game and your team for life.
 We fans have come to accept the great hold “the beautiful game” has on us.
 But how did this happen?
 How did we become so entirely wrapped up in association football?
 How did we become soccer fans?

-Football is the most popular spectator sport on the planet, and for much of the world the experience of being a fan is a tradition that has been passed down through the generations.
+Football is the most popular spectator sport on the planet, and for much of the world, the experience of being a fan is a tradition that has been passed down through the generations.
 We can trace the lineage of fandom through Latin America and Europe, and back to Britain, where it all began, 150 or so years ago.
 There, our soccer-supporting ancestors discovered and embraced the emerging game, developed affinities for individual clubs, began to chant and sing, and helped initiate the fan culture that exists today.
 But the roots of fandom were established long before the association game was invented — and long before football was known as “soccer”.

 People have been fanatical about football ever since feet and balls were first introduced to each other, from ancient games in China, Greece and Rome, through Britain’s violent medieval football battles, to the (slightly) more refined public school games and, eventually, the codified sport of association football.
 In vase paintings, ancient poems and old chronicles, there is evidence of football fanaticism that predates the formation of the Football Association and the creation of the Laws of the Game in 1863.
 Even in its earliest forms, soccer was able to inspire savage enthusiasm.

 Football fever really took hold among the British public around the 1880s, fueled by social changes that allowed working people the time and means to pursue new pastimes.
-Although their fanaticism was rapidly being established, these enthusiasts weren’t labelled as football “fans” until the early 20th century.
-Before that they were “spectators” and then “supporters”.
+Although their fanaticism was rapidly being established, these enthusiasts weren’t labeled as football “fans” until the early 20th century.
+Before that, they were “spectators” and then “supporters”.
 The term “fan”, as a contraction of “fanatic”, has US origins.
 It was first used to describe keen baseball spectators in the sports columns of US newspapers in the 1890s.
 A 1900 edition of language journal Dialect Notes includes the entry: “Fan, n. a baseball enthusiast; common among reporters.”

 The term “soccer” originated in England in the 1880s, used by students at Oxford University as a slang abbreviation of “association” football.
 But it was adopted in the US as a useful shorthand to distinguish the association game from gridiron football.
 The New York Times first made reference to “soccer” (or “socker” — initially used interchangeably) in 1905, following a visit from English touring side the Pilgrims, whose players had connections to Oxford University.
 The New York Times can quite reasonably take credit for popularizing the term “soccer”.
 By 1910, the newspaper was regularly referring to “soccer fans”.